-Every Thursday we get together.
-Not to work on projects, but to enjoy a beer while we talk technology, discuss various topics and share philosophies..
-These social evenings (or sometimes social nights) are open for everyone to join, so please do!
+Every Thursday we get together to enjoy a beer while we talk about technology, discuss various topics, and share philosophies.
+These social evenings (and sometimes social nights) are open for everyone so join us if you want to get nerdy!

 A Place To Call Home

-Whitespace (a.k.a.
-0x20 a.k.a the Space) is a hackerspace in the wonderful city of Ghent, Belgium.
+Hackerspace Gent (0x20) is a hackerspace in the wonderful city of Ghent, Belgium.
 It is a physical space run by a group of people dedicated to various aspects of constructive & creative tinkering.
-This page is an ever growing useful resource of information about who we are, what we do and how you can become a part of all the awesomeness.
+This page is an ever growing resource of information about who we are, what we do, and how you can become a part of all the awesomeness.

 something about hackers

-Don't worry, the hacker culture is a subculture of individuals who enjoy the intellectual challenge of creatively overcoming the limitations of current technologies to achieve novel and clever outcomes.
-The culture consists of, but is not limited to: computing, networking, programming, music, gaming, electronics, lockpicking, woodworking, robotics, science fiction...
+Don't worry, we won't break into your computer.
+The hacker culture is a subculture of individuals who enjoy the intellectual challenge of creatively overcoming the limitations of current technologies to achieve novel and clever outcomes.
+The culture consists of, but is not limited to: computing, networking, programming, music, gaming, electronics, lock picking, woodworking, robotics, science fiction...